USEPA/invitroTKstats/invitroTKstats/data-raw/Honda-Caco2/README.md

     * Added a 'Type' column

 ### Processed data
-The raw data file was pipelined through `invitroTKstats` to generate the "Caco2-example" dataset.
 The following file is an optional output file from the Level 2 processing `sample_verification()`.

   * Examples-Caco-2-Level2.tsv - Level 2 TSV (optional output file from `sample_verification`)

+CAUTION: We do not anticipate any changes in the unprocessed data files.
+If there are any new updates to these files, you must include a note log containing the date and explanation of changes at the end of this README.